dcstang/dcstang/README.md

 Hope you are doing well today ☺️

 ### About Me:
-👨‍🏫  I'm a data scientist, anything with lots of data excites me.
+👨‍🏫  I'm a data scientist, anything with lots of data excites me
 📜  Imperial College London alumnus
 👨🏼‍💻  Interests: natural language processing and deep learning

 ### Current Projects:
 👉🏽 LSTM Autoencoder Dimensionality Reduction and Segmentation